utsavkumar-280/learning-next/README.md

 The docs define Next.js as **The React Framework for Production**.

-But why a framework for react, isn't React enough to start building applications.
+But why do we need a framework for react, wasn't React enough to start building applications.
 Well

 - React is a library for building user interfaces, it is responsible only the view layer of the application.
 - Now if you think of building applications with just **React**.
 Its is not really possible to build to full feature rich application ready to be deployed for production just with it.
 - As a developer you have to make decisions on how to implement different features like routing, styling, authentication, backend api etc.

 Well Next.js on the other hand is framework(a complete solution with its own opinionated rules of building an app).

 - A package that uses React for building user interfaces.
 - Loaded with a lot more features that enable you to build full fledged production readu applications.
 Features exactly like routing, styling, authentication, bundle optimization, backend apis etc.
 - As mentioned before, its has some opinions and conventions that needs to followed to implement the above said features.

 ## Why Next.js?